codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_block_association.md

-This cop checks for ambiguous block association with method when param passed without parentheses.
+Checks for ambiguous block association with method when param passed without parentheses.

 This cop can customize ignored methods with `IgnoredMethods`.